mark-torres10/data_ml_engineering_projects/titanic_ml_gcp/implementation_1.md

-✅ GCP project is set up with all necessary APIs enabled ✅ Titanic dataset is loaded, preprocessed, and uploaded to GCS ✅ Feature Store is created and populated with features ✅ XGBoost model is trained and achieves 78%+ accuracy ✅ Model is deployed to a Vertex AI endpoint
+✅ GCP project is set up with all necessary APIs enabled ✅ Titanic dataset is loaded, preprocessed, and uploaded to GCS ✅ Feature Store is created and populated with features ✅ XGBoost model is trained and achieves ≥78% accuracy (typical good performance for learning purposes) ✅ Model is deployed to a Vertex AI endpoint
 ✅ Endpoint responds to prediction requests in <500ms
 ✅ Streamlit UI allows interactive predictions